 \section{Results}

-We begin our analysis with a discussion of the vortex-induced lift on the rectangular wing described in section \ref{sec:problem_setup} above.
-Figures \ref{fig:vif_rect}(a)-(b) show instantaneous snapshots of the flow, visualized using iso-surfaces of $Q$ (at levels [-2.0,2.0]).
-The rotation-dominant and strain-dominant structures shown are colored by the integrand of the vortex-induced force, $\clvifintegrand$, which indicates their local contributions to lift production.
-We see that this flow consists of a variety of vortex structures, both in the vicinity of the wing as well as in the wake.
-In particular, we highlight the generation and shedding of a vortex caused by the roll-up of the leading-edge shear layer over the suction surface of the wing as well as prominent tip-vortices.
+We begin our analysis with a discussion of the vortex-induced lift on the rectangular wings described in section \ref{sec:problem_setup} above.
+Figure \ref{fig:vif_rect} shows snapshots of the instantaneous flow field for all four cases studied here, visualized using iso-surfaces of $Q$ (at levels [-2.0,2.0]).
+We see a variety of vortex structures present in the vicinity of the wing as well as in the wake, including both rotation-dominant ($Q>0$) and strain-dominant ($Q<0$) regions of flow.
+These $Q$ iso-surfaces are colored by the integrand of the vortex-induced force, $\clvifintegrand$, which indicates their local contributions to lift production.
+For the case with $AR=2$ and $\alpha = 15^{\circ}$ in figures \ref{fig:vif_rect}(a)-(b) we highlight the generation and shedding of a vortex caused by the roll-up of the leading-edge shear layer over the suction surface of the wing as well as prominent tip-vortices.
 We refer to the former as the leading-edge vortex (LEV).
 We see that as the LEV sheds into the near-wake, its structure gets slightly deformed from its initial span-wise orientation.
-Farther downstream, the effect of vortex tilting and stretching transform it into a horseshoe-type structure.
-We will show in the subsequent discussion that these effects have important consequences on lift production.
+Farther downstream, the effect of vortex tilting and stretching transform it into a horseshoe-type structure and leads to the generation of several streamwise-oriented vortices.
+We see similar dynamics in the other cases with different aspect-ratios and angles-of-attack, with the roll-up and deformation of the leading-edge shear layer to create complex vortical flows in the wake consisting of both streamwise and spanwise vortex structures.
+It is interesting to note the similarity in vortex dynamics between the two cases with $\alpha = 15^{\circ}$, in figures \ref{fig:vif_rect}(a)-(b) and \ref{fig:vif_rect}(e), which exhibit more coherent vortex structures compared to the two cases at $\alpha = 25^{\circ}$ in in figures \ref{fig:vif_rect}(d) and \ref{fig:vif_rect}(f).
+We will show in the subsequent discussion that these vortex dynamics and the deformation of the spanwise oriented LEV has important consequences on lift production.